-This biscuit and gravy breakfast casserole is light and fluffy, honestly, it's just right.
+This biscuits and gravy breakfast casserole is light and fluffy, honestly, it’s just right.

 I use pre-cooked sausage crumbles from Jimmy Dean to save time but you can cook up a roll of sausage first if you wish.
 I use my favorite kitchen shears to cut up the biscuits and it takes me about 10 minutes to throw this breakfast casserole together.